supposedly/dialect-museum/README.md

 that marks the word as feminine.
 Each one of them happens to have three possible pronunciations.

-When we put them all together and try to enumerate all the possible resulting words, the gates of combinatorial hell open up and we get a whole twenty-seven words to deal with.
+When we put them all together and try to enumerate all the possible resulting words, the gates of combinatorial hell open up and burden us with a whole twenty-seven words to deal with.
 We can nix a few of them if we know they're not real, like how I crossed out `qoymé` and didn't list `goymi` at all, but that still leaves us with way too much to skim.
 How can we do better?